Ingridfiv/ingridsblog/content/FL library part ii.md

 Of the identified books, there are around 600(?) pamphlets and ??? books.

+How to identify: printed catalogue, OPAC catalogue.
+Stamps from financial ministry in everything.
+Bunko stamps in lots.
+FL himself also put his name or stamp in most books, though sometimes only a category.
+A small group of books only have the financial ministry stamp, but I am choosing to believe that this process was accurate at the time.
+And ?several of these have unmistakable FL notes.

 I have tried to categorize everything.

 There is obviously a lot of history, both primary sources (medieval and ancient) and secondary.